 The lead uppercut

 This is not just a punch, but a horrific blow in the boxing world.
 The most brutal knockout I’ve seen often, especially this one.
 This punch requires your energy and speed to score successfully.
-Also, since this punch plays an important role in winning a fight, you should always be careful to focus your defense and ground positioning.
+Also, since this punch plays an important role in winning a fight, you should always be careful to focus on your defense and ground positioning.

 In leading uppercuts, especially at close range, keep your weight centered.
 For defense, your chin should be tucked and your face covered with your back hand.
 When punching, the main elbow is at a 90-degree angle.
 In a front uppercut, your front foot should turn slightly and your back foot will touch the ground.